US Stock Market Rallies Despite Uncertainty Of Closely Contested 2020 Presidential Election

 According to CNN Business, Wall Street was facing a difficult period earlier in the week as the unpredictability of counting votes in key battlegrounds could have taken days or weeks, which subsequently affected activity in the market.
 However, as a Biden victory begins to look more likely, stocks have recovered.

-Paul Donovan, the chief economist at UBS Global Wealth Management, explained, “you’re not going to have an extreme disruption in the wake of the results,”
+“You’re not going to have an extreme disruption in the wake of the results.”

 Traders on Wall Street are expecting order to resume soon with the Democrats closing in on a victory.
-Stocks showed growth in premarket trading with the Dow increasing 1.3 per-cent and The S&P 500 rising 2.2% per-cent.
+Stocks showed growth in premarket trading, with the Dow increasing 1.3 percent and the S&P 500 rising 2.2 percent.

-Donovan believes the market fluctuated as a result of premature claims about victory in the election, which have been made from both candidates since voting finished on Tuesday, November 3.
+Donovan believes the market fluctuated as a result of premature claims about victory in the election.

 “As far as the markets are concerned… there is a difference between a contested election with no winner being declared by the news networks and a contested election where the news networks have declared a winner,” he explained.